Exploring The Sorrento Peninsula

 We all love travel, but we're also acutely aware of its social and environmental impact.
 Ramblers Walking Holidays are committed to making only gentle footprints in the countries we explore.
 By keeping our groups small, supporting local and global charitable causes and approaching all that we do ethically, we're able to minimise any adverse effects of our activities.

 Travel enriches people’s lives and boosts communities that rely on tourism.
 But as we all know, mass tourism inevitably brings some negative effects.
 It’s unreasonable to expect local communities to maintain traditional lifestyles or disadvantageous living conditions for the benefit of tourists – everyone should have the right to improved living conditions and more comfortable lifestyles.

-As members of AITO we support its Sustainable Tourism ethos, recognising the social, economic and environmental responsibility of tour operating.We aim to operate within the Travellers’ Code set out by the Friends of Conservation and we try to ensure our holidays give consideration to local people and cultures.We use local guides, transport, porters and food to benefit the local economy without exploitation.
+As members of AITO we support its Sustainable Tourism ethos, recognising the social, economic and environmental responsibility of tour operating.We aim to operate within the Travellers’ Code set out by the Friends of Conservation, and we try to ensure our holidays give consideration to local people and cultures.We use local guides, transport, porters and food to benefit the local economy without exploitation.